Community Pediatric Asthma Service

 Device Drug Name

 Long Acting Beta Agonists (LABAs) relax the muscles surrounding the airways in the lungs for about 12 hours and may be used when the regular use of an inhaled corticosteroid alone does not control your asthma.
-Your doctor may add a LABA to enhance the effectiveness of the corticosteroid.
-LABAs should always be used in addition to an inhaled corticosteroid medicine and should be taken regularly, like inhaled corticosteroids.
 LABAs do not replace reliever medicine in an emergency.
+LABAs are not prescribed for children.

 Device Drug Name